XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 2. Also, copy the file `view/custom.css` as well as `XRPLedger_DevPortal-white.svg` to the `view`directory.

-3. Change the content of `view/template.html` with the following code:
+3. Change the content of `view/template.html` to be the following code:

 ````html
 <!DOCTYPE html>